lsumedia/lcr-web/API.md

 While the show is running:

-`GET /api/utility/currentshow` occasionaly to make sure the player status hasn't been overwritten
+`GET /api/utility/currentshow` occasionally to make sure the player status hasn't been overwritten The response for this request will contain additional data for the show (if a valid slug is provided) and current song info

 When the show ends:

 1. `DELETE /api/utility/currentshow` to clear the current show data
 2. Generate meta file & write to web file server
-3. `POST /api/utility/show` to add show to website
+3. `POST /api/utility/episode` to add episode to database

 ## Private